 - Seafood — while I’m not a big seafood fan, Dave gets his king crab legs and scallops during their Seafood Road Shows

 - Beef Specials — we scored a beef tenderloin this past year for an amazing price — after Dave cut it into individual filets, we had the most tender, delicious steak for months (the cost ended up being somewhere around $2/steak cut)!

 - Chicken Pot Pie — pre-made and ready for the oven, this prepared meal is delicious!

 - Chicken Wings — these come in individual packs of 10 and are what Dave uses when he smokes wings on the BGE!

 - Cocktail Shrimp — again, not just for parties, we get these for meals for our family, too.
-They are bigger than typical prepared grocery store shrimp, are de-veined, and I don’t know where they’re sourced from but they’re the only shrimp that don’t give Dave an allergic reaction.
-My mom and I shared a container for lunch several days this past week.
+They are bigger than typical prepared grocery store shrimp and are peeled and de-veined, My mom and I shared a container for lunch several days this past week.
 I shared their shrimp during a recent board post HERE.

 Costco Shopping List for the… Refrigerator Department

 - Low Country/Palmetto Pimento Cheese — I don’t know why this stuff is better than any other pimento cheese, but it is!
 The jalapeño one is my fav 😉

 - La Terra Fina Spinach Artichoke Dip — just do it.
 Hot or cold, just do it.